VeloPayments/velo-interview-project-1-candidate/README.md

 ### Make move:  POST /games/{gameId}/moves
 - Make a move in an existing game, and return the new game board state.
 - This will be called multiple times for a particular game, once per move.
-- Implementing win logic is not mandatory.
+- Implementing win logic is optional, but you can attempt it if you have time.

 ## Submitting your solution
 To submit your solution, please zip your project folder and email it to stuart.martin@velopayments.com